 At the time the article was last revised Frank Gaillard had the following disclosures:

 - Biogen Australia Pty Ltd, Investigator-Initiated Research Grant for CAD software in multiple sclerosis: finished Oct 2021 (past)

 These were assessed during peer review and were determined to not be relevant to the changes that were made.View Frank Gaillard's current disclosures

 A stroke is a clinical diagnosis that refers to a sudden onset focal neurological deficit of presumed vascular origin.

 The term "stroke" is ambiguous and care must be taken to ensure that precise terminology is used.
-This is particularly the case for "hemorrhagic stroke" which can easily be confused for "hemorrhagic transformation of an ischemic stroke".
-In fact, an argument can be made to abandon the term "hemorrhagic stroke" entirely 3.
+This is particularly the case for "hemorrhagic stroke" which although is often used synonymously with intracerebral hemorrhage, has a broader definition to many authors and organizations to also include subarachnoid hemorrhage 1.
+Additionally, "hemorrhagic stroke" can easily be confused with "hemorrhagic transformation of an ischemic stroke".
+An argument has been made to abandon the term "hemorrhagic stroke" entirely 3.